What is economics & its importance

 What are the 4 E’s of economics?

-The 4 E’s of economics are Efficiency, Equity, Employment, and Economic Growth.
-These principles guide the allocation of resources, fairness in distribution, job creation, and overall economic development.
+The 4 E’s—Efficiency, Equity, Employment, and Economic Growth.
+Guide resource allocation, fairness in wealth distribution, job creation, and economic development.

 What is the difference between economy and economics?

-The economy refers to the system of production, distribution, and consumption of goods and services in a particular area.
-Economics is the study of how these systems operate and how decisions are made within them.
+The economy is the system of production and distribution of goods and services in a specific area.
+While economics is the study of how these systems operate.

 What are the 4 rules of economics?